 By Zhou Hong, China

-When I became a church leader in 2018, I found there was a sister named Yang who had good caliber and pursued the truth.
+When I became a church leader in 2018, I found there was a sister surnamed Yang who had good caliber and pursued the truth.
 I thought to myself, “If I can train her well, it’ll make my life easier, our work will improve, and my leader will praise me, too.”
 So I threw myself into training her.
-I’d fellowship with her whenever she ran into any problem and I assigned her to be team leader.
+I’d fellowship with her whenever she ran into any problem and I assigned her to be a team leader.
 She made fast progress and was attentive in her duty.
-Pretty soon, our team’s work picked up.
+Pretty soon, her team’s work picked up.
 I thought, “If I had a few more like Sister Yang, then all our church work would improve significantly.
 I’d be able to relax a bit and we’d see better results, and everyone would say I’m doing a good job.”
 One day, we urgently needed someone to compile documents on purging and expelling antichrists and evildoers.
-We all agreed that Sister Yang should take this on.
+My partners and I agreed that Sister Yang should take this on.
 To my surprise, she soon grasped the principles and produced documents that were both objective and accurate.
-My leader often asked whether we had anyone who was good at putting documents together and I knew Sister Yang fit the bill.
+During this time, my leader often asked whether we had anyone who was good at putting documents together and I knew Sister Yang fit the bill.
 But when I thought of her being transferred and the effect it would certainly have on our work, I didn’t want to let her go and didn’t suggest her to the leader.